-John here - When you come in for a massage treatment, we will fully customize the session to you, drawing upon the modalities described below.
+When you come in for a massage treatment, we will fully customize the session to you, drawing upon the modalities described below.
 These modalities range from flowy and relaxing to intense and rejuvenating.
-You of course can choose your massage method or after listening to your desires and needs, I can suggest what I think is the best approach for you.
-But if you're curious, here are the types of massage I'm trained in and a brief description of each:
+You can choose your massage method, or, after listening to your desires and needs, I can suggest what I think is the best tailored approach for you.
+If you're curious, here are the types of massage I'm trained in and a brief description of each:

 Orthopedic massage is a style of massage therapy focused on treating painful conditions that affect the soft tissues of the body.
 Because orthopedic massage is designed to treat medical conditions, it requires extensive training.
 It involves releasing tense muscles, helping to stretch and lengthen tight muscles and tendons, and decompress rigid joints.
 My goal is to restore full health to the soft tissues of your body, both treating your specific conditions as well as improving your overall well-being.

 Deep Tissue Massage is a form of bodywork that aims to relieve tension in the deeper layers of tissue in the body.
 Deep Tissue Massage is a highly effective method for releasing chronic stress areas due to misalignment, repetitive motions, and past lingering injuries.
 Due to the nature of the deep tissue work, open communication during the session is crucial to make sure you don't get too uncomfortable.
 Keep in mind that soreness is pretty common after the treatment, and that plenty of water should be ingested to help prolong the pliability of the newly freed muscles.